Whale-Finance-Blockchain/whale-finance/README.md

 ## Decentralized Asset Management

-Decentralized Asset Management with ERC 6551.
+whale.finance basically implements Decentralized Asset Management with ERC 6551.
 We want to give the opportunity to investors sees their money been managed with full security and auditability.

 ## The Idea